Darling It Hurts: Music and lyrics

 "Darling It Hurts" is about a man who realises that his former lover is a prostitute.
-The chorus, "Darling it hurts to see you down Darlinghurst tonight", refers to Darlinghurst Road, Kings Cross – at the time – a red-light district.
+The chorus, "Darling it hurts to see you down in Darlinghurst tonight", refers to Darlinghurst Road, Kings Cross – at the time – a red-light district.
 The reference to "that man with the glad hands" relates to patrons slowing as they drive-by looking for a sex worker.
 Whilst "man with the glad bags" refers to dealers who sell drugs in zip-lock glad bags.
-Kelly indicated the title is based on artist Toby Zoates' infamous graffiti which he saw in Darlinghurst when living in Sydney.
+Kelly indicated the title is based on artist and filmmaker Toby Zoates' infamous graffiti which he saw in Darlinghurst when living in Sydney.

 The video, directed by Claudia Castle, is shot in black-and-white showing the band performing in front of a dancing couple.
 Castle directed several of the band's videos, including the 1988 ARIA Music Award winning video for "To Her Door".

 The song was covered by Magic Dirt on the 2002 compilation album, The Women at the Well: The Songs of Paul Kelly.